Introduction

 According to LinkedIn experts, companies seeking greater efficiency should adopt:

-- Operational flexibility to minimize setups and downtimes
+• Operational flexibility to minimize setups and downtimes

-- Efficient production schedulingaligned with environmental goals
+• Efficient production scheduling in line with environmental targets

 These practices allow PCP to be both economical and sustainable, avoiding unnecessary costs and improving environmental performance.